ManiAm/VENTOS_Public/README.md

 **bug fixes**
 + VENTOS can now be installed from the downloaded zip file
 + vehicleGetColor is now working correctly
-+ fix various memory leakes
++ fix various memory leaks
-+ measure sim start/end/duration more accuratly
++ measure sim start/end/duration more accurately
 + fix simulation end time recording
 + fix getRSUposition when calling from initialize
-+ clean up is now done in destructor not finish!
++ cleanup is now done in destructor not finish!

 **enhancements**
 + using a shorter relative path for sumoConfig